danian95/InstDocs/docs/source/instruments/PELS-55/docs.rst

     your Ex.
 WL to the value you found in your previous step.
-13. When you are choosing the range to scan for your molecule, keep in mind that the emission spectra will always be to the right of the excitation maximum, and the excitation spectra will always be to the left of the emission maximum.
+13. When you are choosing the range to scan for your molecule, keep in mind that the emission spectra will always be to the right of the excitation maximum at a higher wavelength, and the excitation spectra will always be to the left of the emission maximum at a lower wavelength

     .. tip::
        After obtaining your emission spectrum, choose a wavelength range